-The Board has currently fixed the number of directors constituting the Board at eight.
-At the recommendation of the Nominating and Corporate Governance Committee, the Board has nominated the eight current directors for reelection, all of whom were last elected at the 2022 Annual Meeting of Stockholders.
+In connection with Mr. Glosserman's decision not to seek re-election to the Board, the Board fixed the number of directors constituting the Board at eight, effective as of the Annual Meeting.
+At the recommendation of the Nominating and Corporate Governance Committee, the Board has nominated eight of the current directors for reelection, all of whom were last elected at the 2023 Annual Meeting of Stockholders, except for Ms. Brunner, who was appointed to the Board in August 2023.